 Instagram Disclosure Options

-For posts, in the Creator's feed, only the first three lines of a caption will be displayed or the first 126 characters.
-The disclosure must appear before the More button in the Creator's post.
-The Creator will have the option to select one of the following disclosure types to include in the Photo description:
+For posts, in the your feed, only the first three lines of a caption will be displayed or the first 126 characters.
+The disclosure must appear before the More button in your post.
+You will have the option to select one of the following disclosure types to include in the Photo description:

 - Disclosure should appear before hashtags at the end of the caption so that it is clear and conspicuous

-- Disclosure can go after hashtags in the Creator's content as long as it is easily identifiable and the disclosure appears before any “Show More,” “See More,” or similar command
+- Disclosure can go after hashtags in your content as long as it is easily identifiable and the disclosure appears before any “Show More,” “See More,” or similar command

 - Disclosure should appear before mentions at the end of the caption so that it is clear and conspicuous

-- Disclosure can go after mentions in the Creator's content as long as it is easily identifiable and the disclosure appears before any “Show More,” “See More,” or similar command
+- Disclosure can go after mentions in your content as long as it is easily identifiable and the disclosure appears before any “Show More,” “See More,” or similar command

-- Disclosure must always appear before URLs If a Creator includes a URL in the content, the disclosure must be at the beginning of the content
+- Disclosure must always appear before URLs If a you includes a URL in your content, the disclosure must be at the beginning of the content

-- If a Creator's content does not include a URL, disclosure can go after the content as long as it is before any system added URL, it is clear and conspicuous, and the disclosure appears before any “Show More,” “See More,” or similar command
+- If your content does not include a URL, disclosure can go after the content as long as it is before any system added URL, it is clear and conspicuous, and the disclosure appears before any “Show More,” “See More,” or similar command

 - Disclosure cannot be placed after URLs

-For all product sampling Campaigns, Creators must disclose that they received the product(s) free of charge from the brand.
+For all product sampling Campaigns, you must disclose that they received the product(s) free of charge from the brand.